OscarAspelin95/fastq_rs/README.md

 ## Installation
 Clone the repository or download the source code.
 Enter the fastq_rs directory and run:<br>

 `cargo build --release`

 The generated binary is available in `target/release/fastq_rs`.

+## Plots
+To enable plotting, compile with the `plot` feature.<br>

+`cargo build --release --features plot`<br>

+Plots will be automatically generated to applicable subcommands.

 ## Usage
 Run with:<br>